-Tidal waves have been included in the EAS6 system, so that the tidal potential is calculated across the domain for the 8 major constituents of the Mediterranean Sea: M2, S2, N2, K2, K1, O1, P1, Q1.
+Tidal waves have been included since the EAS6 system version, so that the tidal potential is computed across the domain for the 8 major constituents of the Mediterranean Sea: M2, S2, N2, K2, K1, O1, P1, Q1.
 In addition, tidal forcing is applied along the lateral boundaries in the Atlantic Ocean by means of tidal elevation estimated using FES2014 (Carrere et al., 2016) tidal model and tidal currents evaluated using TUGO (Toulouse Unstructured Grid Ocean model, ex-Mog2D, Lynch and Gray 1979).
+In order to improve the description of tides a Topographic Wave Drag parameterization (Shakespeare, 2020) and a Correction to the Bottom Friction coefficient (Borile, 2022) have been added.